 - View Real Estate as a serious investment.

 - Make the offer look appealing to a seller.

 - Don’t think that this home is your last purchase.

 - The right home always comes along-Don’t get discouraged.

-These is just a representation of what First-time buyers need to know Other factors to come into play
+This list of “20 First-Time Home Buyers Need To Know” is just a representation of what First-Time buyers need to know.
+Other factors to come into play

 Don’t spend every dollar you qualify for

 Understand that an home inspection should outline the major mechanical and structural issues of a home.
 These are what you should focus on.

 Continue negotiating after the inspection if it shows serious $$$$ problems ahead.

 Make sure renovations are up to code and ask for any permits.